rafi/notebook/shell/pimp-up-your-shell/.01-bash/README.md

 {{ URL }}

+A guide for boosting your macOS shell experience.

 ---

 ## How Do You Call Your Workstation?

-Give your box a name please: (:warning: Change rafi-mac to something of yours)
+Give your box a name please: (:warning: Change `rafi-mac` to something of yours)

 ```bash
 hostname